puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 ### `host`

-The hostname to listen on for _unencrypted_ HTTP traffic.
+This sets the hostname to listen on for _unencrypted_ HTTP traffic.
 If not supplied, we bind to `localhost`, which will reject connections from anywhere but the PuppetDB server itself.
 To listen on all available interfaces, use `0.0.0.0`.

 > **Note:** Unencrypted HTTP is the only way to view the [performance dashboard][dashboard], since PuppetDB uses host verification for SSL.
 However, it can also be used to make any call to PuppetDB's API, including inserting exported resources and retrieving arbitrary data about your Puppet-managed nodes. **If you enable cleartext HTTP, you MUST configure your firewall to protect unverified access to PuppetDB.**

 ### `port`

-What port to use for _unencrypted_ HTTP traffic.
+This sets what port to use for _unencrypted_ HTTP traffic.
 If not supplied, we won't listen for unencrypted traffic at all.

 ### `ssl-host`

-The hostname to listen on for _encrypted_ HTTPS traffic.
+This sets the hostname to listen on for _encrypted_ HTTPS traffic.
 If not supplied, we bind to `localhost`.
 To listen on all available interfaces, use `0.0.0.0`.

 ### `ssl-port`

-What port to use for _encrypted_ HTTPS traffic.
+This sets the port to use for _encrypted_ HTTPS traffic.
 If not supplied, we won't listen for encrypted traffic at all.

 ### `keystore`

-The path to a Java keystore file containing the key and certificate we should use for HTTPS.
+This sets the path to a Java keystore file containing the key and certificate to be used for HTTPS.

 ### `key-password`

-Passphrase to use to unlock the keystore file.
+This sets the passphrase to use for unlocking the keystore file.

 ### `truststore`

-The path to a Java keystore file containing the CA certificate(s) for your puppet infrastructure.
+This describes the path to a Java keystore file containing the CA certificate(s) for your puppet infrastructure.

 ### `trust-password`

-Passphrase to use to unlock the truststore file.
+This sets the passphrase to use for unlocking the truststore file.

 ### `certificate-whitelist`

 Optional.
-Path to a file that contains a list of certificate names, one per line.
-Incoming HTTPS requests will have their certificates validated against this list of names, and only those with an _exact_ matching entry will be allowed through.
+This describes the path to a file that contains a list of certificate names, one per line.
+Incoming HTTPS requests will have their certificates validated against this list of names and only those with an _exact_ matching entry will be allowed through.
 (For a puppet master, this compares against the value of the `certname` setting, rather than the `dns_alt_names` setting.)

 If not supplied, PuppetDB uses standard HTTPS without any additional authorization.
 All HTTPS clients must still supply valid, verifiable SSL client certificates.